-Auto insurance companies determine a person’s premiums based on a slew of factors, including age, driving and insurance history, vehicle make and model, and geographic region.
-Insurance companies use postal codes to predict risk in a given area, and typically, residents of urban centres tend to pay higher rates than those in rural or remote areas.
+Auto insurance companies determine a person’s premium based on a slew of factors, including age, driving and insurance history, vehicle make and model, and where they live.
+Insurance companies use postal codes to predict the likelihood of future claims based on the volume of claims they’ve paid out historically in a given area.
+Typically, residents of urban centres tend to pay higher rates than those in rural or remote areas.
 Because of their larger populations, urban centres tend to have higher numbers of claims — and to insurance companies, that spells risk.

-In order to get a better sense of how much car insurance is in different Ontario cities, we pulled data from the LowestRates.ca auto insurance quoter in September 2020 and compared the top 15 most expensive cities to the rest of the province.
-Here are the highest car insurance rates by city in Ontario.
+In order to get a better sense of how much car insurance is in different Ontario cities, we pulled data from the LowestRates.ca auto insurance quoter in October 2022 and compared the top 15 most expensive cities in Ontario to the provincial average premium.

 15 most expensive cities in Ontario for car insurance

-- Mississauga (50% more expensive than Ontario’s average)
+Vaughan — 25.6% more expensive than Ontario’s average

-- Richmond Hill (35.8% more expensive than Ontario’s average)
+York — 11.2% more expensive than Ontario’s average

 The suburb factor